 The Endicott Pear Tree was featured in a 1919 biography of trees called The Historic Trees of Massachusetts.
 Author James Raymond Simmons called it ‘one of the most quaint and strangely impressive of all the historic trees.’

-Endecott (the name was changed later) scouted the New World with about 70 others who sailed aboard the Abigail in 1628, during the Great Migration of Puritans began.
+Endecott (the name was changed later) scouted the New World with about 70 others who sailed aboard the Abigail in 1628, during the Great Migration of Puritans.
 He established a small settlement and called it ‘Salem,’ the Hebrew word for peace.

 On July 3, 1632, the General Court of Massachusetts Bay granted Endecott 300 acres of land on "a necke of land lying about three miles from Salem" now known as Danversport, a section of Danvers.

 He also served as the first governor of Massachusetts until his death in 1665.
 A descendant, Endicott ‘Chub” Peabody, also became governor of Massachusetts in 1963.
-The tree was also known as The Governor's Tree.
+People sometimes called the tree the The Governor's Tree.

 The Endicott Pear Tree